Chapter 21 Sec 21.1-21.14.11 SUBDIVISIONS

 184.108.40.206.
 Applications for an amended plat/map, lot split or other action under this chapter are not finalized until such is recorded in the office of the Washington County recorder.

 220.127.116.11.
-An aggrieved party may appeal the Town Council decision to the Board of Adjustment and may appeal the Board of Adjustment Decision to the district court as provided in Utah Code Annotated section 10-9a-801.
+An aggrieved party may appeal the Town Council decision to a hearing officer and may appeal the hearing officer’s decision to the district court as provided in Utah Code Annotated section 10-9a-801.

 21.14.11.
 Lot Splits.